 For intra-band contiguous and non-contiguous V2X con-current operation with FDM operation, simultaneous UL transmission and SL reception in TDD band are not allowed.

+Release independence to earlier releases is optional for both inter-band and intra-band con-current V2X operation.

-In Rel-17, SL transmission timing remains aligned with UL timing as defined in Rel-16.
+In Rel-17, SL transmission timing remains aligned with DL timing as defined in Rel-16.
 When it comes to intra-band Uu and V2X operation in a licensed band, it is more likely to have self-interference between Uu and SL, especially for the same carrier.
 Uu timing and SL timing are illustrated in figure 5.2.1-1.

 --End of changes